 Subscribe to our e-newsletter

-Please subscribe below to receive monthly updates from us on upcoming programs, events, research and other projects, plus other news of interest to University of Melbourne staff and graduate researchers and the wider higher education sector.
+Please subscribe below to receive updates on upcoming programs, events, research and other projects, plus other news of interest to University of Melbourne staff, graduate researchers and the wider higher education sector.

-The Melbourne CSHE administers a program of University of Melbourne staff awards which recognise excellence in research, teaching, engagement, strategic priorities and professional support and services for students and fellow staff.
-Award winners may also be nominated by the University for national awards, such as the Australian Awards for University Teaching.
+We administer a program of University of Melbourne staff awards which recognise excellence in research, teaching, engagement, strategic priorities and professional support and services for students and fellow staff.
+We also assist the University's nominations for national awards, such as the Australian Awards for University Teaching.

-The Melbourne Centre for the Study of Higher Education (Melbourne CSHE) conducts research and professional development in the fields of higher education teaching and learning, research, engagement and leadership and management.
+Established in 1968, the Melbourne Centre for the Study of Higher Education (Melbourne CSHE) conducts research and professional development in the fields of higher education teaching and learning, research, engagement and leadership.

 We aim to deliver quality and innovation in each of these fields through our signature research themes, distinctive projects, practical programs and special events.